 Our list ends with the capital of Slovenia, Ljubljana.
 No visit to Slovenia would be complete without visiting Ljubljana.
 A trip Ljubljana from Lake Bled takes less than 45 minutes and it is a wonderful city to explore.
 If you can plan your trip on a Friday afternoon, take advantage of the delicious food truck meet up that takes place in the area called the “Open Kitchen”.
 Use this address: Pogačarjev trg, 1000 Ljubljana, Slovenia.
 Now I’ll tempt you with all the amazing food we tried.

 Just down from the Open Kitchen is the bridge with the lions, plenty of fun shopping options and beautiful churches to duck inside.
 If you are traveling with kids, like us, head over to City Park (Park Tivoli) for amazing green spaces and playgrounds to explore.

-We hope this list of our top 10 things to do in Lake Bled Slovenia helps to insipire you to visit this amazing country!
+We hope this list of our top 10 things to do in Lake Bled Slovenia helps to inspire you to visit this amazing country!
 There is something special about visiting a place that isn’t inundated with visitors and has a wide variety of things to see and do.
-Feel free to ask any questions by contacting me, leaving a comment or finding me on facebook or instagram.
+It’s also close to Plitvice National Park, which is absolutely breathtaking!
+Feel free to ask any questions by contacting me, leaving a comment or finding me on Facebook or Instagram.
 I created this travel blog to help other families to explore the world with their kids and I hope I’ve inspired you.
 Want to read more?
 Head over to my destinations page and explore my interactive map, it’s pretty fun.
 Until next time!